Lizii7/Lizii7.github.io/_pages/about.md

 # 🔥 News
 - *2025.10* &nbsp;🏆 Excited to share that I was awarded the National Scholarship (1%) at Donghua University.
-- <strong>*2025.10*: &nbsp;🎉🎉 Two co-authores' posters were accepted by UIST’25!
+- *2025.10*: &nbsp;🎉 Two co-authores' posters were accepted by UIST’25!
 Congrats to <a href='https://doi.org/10.1145/3746058.3758447'>Qimeng and <a href='https://doi.org/10.1145/3746058.3758432'>Yanzi!
 - *2025.09*: &nbsp;✨ Submitted my first-author paper to CHI 2026！
 - *2025.04*: &nbsp;🥳 Excited to my first CHI in Yokohama, Japan🇯🇵!
-- *2025.04*: &nbsp;🎉🎉 Our paper <a href='https://doi.org/10.1145/3746058.3758447'>"AromaBite: Augmenting Flavor Experiences Through Edible Retronasal Scent Release" was accapted by CHI!
+- *2025.04*: &nbsp;🎉 Our paper <a href='https://doi.org/10.1145/3746058.3758447'>"AromaBite: Augmenting Flavor Experiences Through Edible Retronasal Scent Release" was accapted by CHI!
 Many thanks to my co-authors!
-- *2025.04* &nbsp;🎉🎉 Congrats to a co-authored paper <a href='https://www.tandfonline.com/doi/epdf/10.1080/10447318.2024.2427407?needAccess=true'>'MorphingScents: Fabricating Thin, Flexible, and Shape-Changing Odor-Emitting Mechanism for Interactive Olfactory Encounters' was accapted by IJHCI!
+- *2025.04* &nbsp;🎉 Congrats to a co-authored paper <a href='https://www.tandfonline.com/doi/epdf/10.1080/10447318.2024.2427407?needAccess=true'>'MorphingScents: Fabricating Thin, Flexible, and Shape-Changing Odor-Emitting Mechanism for Interactive Olfactory Encounters' was accapted by IJHCI!
-- *2025.01* &nbsp;🎉🎉 Congrats to a co-authored paper <a href='https://dl.acm.org/doi/pdf/10.1145/3706598.3713964'>'Mid-Air Gestures for Proactive Olfactory Interactions in Virtual Reality' was accapted by CHI!
+- *2025.01* &nbsp;🎉 Congrats to a co-authored paper <a href='https://dl.acm.org/doi/pdf/10.1145/3706598.3713964'>'Mid-Air Gestures for Proactive Olfactory Interactions in Virtual Reality' was accapted by CHI!
 - *2024.10*: &nbsp;😋 I was invited to be a reviewer for ChineseCHI 2025!
-- *2024.09*：&nbsp;🎉🎉 Our paper "ScentClue: Enhancing Story Engagement in Virtual Reality Through Hedonically Varied Olfactory Hints" was accapted by IJHCI!
+- *2024.09*：&nbsp;🎉 Our paper "ScentClue: Enhancing Story Engagement in Virtual Reality Through Hedonically Varied Olfactory Hints" was accapted by IJHCI!
 This is my first pulished paper!
 Thanks for Dr. Wang teaching and labmates' help!
-- *2024.08*: &nbsp;🎉🎉 Our paper'Review on Olfactory Display Technology' was accapted as the cover artical by Package engineering!
+- *2024.08*: &nbsp;🎉 Our paper'Review on Olfactory Display Technology' was accapted as the cover artical by Package engineering!
-- *2024.02*: &nbsp;🎉🎉 Congrats to a co-authored paper <a href='https://www.tandfonline.com/doi/full/10.1080/10447318.2024.2314818?scroll=top&needAccess=true'>'OdorCarousel: A Design Tool for Customizing Smell Enhanced Virtual Experiences' was accapted by IJHCI!
+- *2024.02*: &nbsp;🎉 Congrats to a co-authored paper ['OdorCarousel: A Design Tool for Customizing Smell Enhanced Virtual Experiences'](https://www.tandfonline.com/doi/full/10.1080/10447318.2024.2314818?scroll=top&needAccess=true) was accapted by IJHCI!

 # 📝 Publications